 Located on a rural site in Costa Rica overlooking the Pacific Ocean, the Lagunas Residence represents modern design adapted to traditional sustainable practices.
 The house is passively cooled employing a ridge vent feature inspired by vernacular building techniques and is oriented to capture prevailing winds off the southern mountainside.
 Large roll-up and bi-fold doors allow the entire house to be opened to the outdoors.
 All woodwork was fabricated from a tree that had fallen on a local farmer’s land.

 Location: Dominical, Costa Rica Year: 2008

-The centerpiece of Cenote Baths is a 25 foot waterfall, inspired by the geology of Central Texas.
+A competition entry for the adaptive reuse of the Seaholm Intake Building, the centerpiece of Cenote Baths is a 25 foot waterfall, inspired by the geology of Central Texas.
 Caused by the collapse of limestone bedrock, a cenote is an opening to the water of the underground aquifer.
 Like its namesake, Cenote Baths illuminates the vital importance of water in our city.